ke-coco-li/info201-final-project/README.md

   + [Shiny](http://shiny.rstudio.com/tutorial/) for creating interactive web applications

-  +[CSS](https://shiny.rstudio.com/articles/css.html) CSS for styling our Shiny application and giving it a more polished look
+  + [CSS](https://shiny.rstudio.com/articles/css.html) for styling our Shiny application and giving it a more polished look

 In addition to the libraries listed above, we will also be incorporating dplyr and stringr as needed.